ClickHouse/clickhouse-docs/docs/en/use-cases/observability/schema-design.md

 The Map type is prevalent in the OTel schemas.
 This type requires the values and keys to have the same type - sufficient for metadata such as Kubernetes labels.
 Be aware that when querying a subkey of a Map type, the entire parent column is loaded.
 If the map has many keys, this can incur a significant query penalty as more data needs to be read from disk than if the key existed as a column.

 If you frequently query a specific key, consider moving it into its own dedicated column at the root.
 This is typically a task that happens in response to common access patterns and after deployment and may be difficult to predict before production.
-See "Schema evolution" for how to modify your schema post-deployment.
+See ["Managing schema changes"](/docs/en/observability/managing-data#managing-schema-changes) for how to modify your schema post-deployment.

 ## Measuring table size & compression